nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Examples:
 * `count`
-* `count tag/Colleagues`
+* `count t/Colleagues`

 `picture`

-**Warning:** When using count tag/TAG, ensure that the tag exists and is spelled accurately; otherwise, the command may return zero results.
+**Warning:** When using count t/TAG, ensure that the TAG exists and is spelled accurately; otherwise, the command may return zero results.

 ### Editing a person : `edit`